 Since your credit score is based directly on your credit report, it makes sense that your credit score would fluctuate as often your credit report changes.

 Finding the thing or things that caused your credit score to move might be a little harder.

 Your credit score is a basically a numerical summary of your credit report data, but it’s based on a snapshot of your credit report at a single point in time.
 Your credit report data changes continually as businesses update your account information with the credit bureaus.
 On any given day, one or more of your creditors might send updates to the credit bureaus.
 Minor credit score changes usually indicate only minor changes to your credit report, something so small you might not even notice.

 You might see bigger changes in your credit score if there were major changes to your accounts.
 For example, a late payment could cause a recognizable drop in your credit score.
 Understandably so, since your payment history is 35% of your credit score.

-The other factors that influence your credit score are: your level of debt, 30%; your age of credit history, 15%; mix of accounts and recent inquiries, 10% each.
+The other factors that influence your credit score are your level of debt, 30%; your age of credit history, 15%; a mix of accounts and recent inquiries, 10% each.

 Knowing that, here are a few other things that could cause your credit score to fluctuate noticeably: a big credit card purchase, opening a new account, or the addition of a collection account.